-- MS2.3 Warm-up-If there is no other warm-up/warmdown area available in pools of five lanes or more, one lane shall be set aside for warm-up/warmdown during the conduct of the meet.
-In pools of four or fewer lanes, swimmers shall be allowed to swim to the other end of the pool at the end of each heat and a warm-up/warm-down period must be offered at least once during each half hour of competition.
-[USMS 102.4.1; USA-S none] - MS2.4 Relays-First and last names of eligible swimmers, their ages, and order of swimming shall be submitted to the clerk of course or to the head lane timer.
+- MS2.3 Warm-up- In pools of five lanes or more, a separate warm-up area must be made available to swimmers during the competition.
+If there is no other warm-up/warm-down area available in pools of five lanes or more, one lane shall be set aside for warm-up/warm-down during the conduct of the meet.
+In pools of four or fewer lanes, swimmers shall be allowed to swim to the other end of the pool at the end of each heat and a warm-up/ warm-down period must be offered at least once during each half hour of competition.
+If the meet is a dual-sanctioned meet with USA Swimming, the requirements for continuous warm-up may be adjusted depending on availability of warm-up space at the venue by agreement between the LMSC and LSC host clubs.
+Once the entry information is published, changes which further restrict the availability of continuous warm-up/warm-down space are not permitted.
+[USMS 102.4.1 and 102.4.2; USA-S none] - MS2.4 Relays-First and last names of eligible swimmers, their ages, and order of swimming shall be submitted to the clerk of course or to the head lane timer.
 [USMS 102.9.5; USA-S 102.3.7] - MS2.5 Timed finals-All Masters events held in meters pools (short course or long course) are conducted on a timed-final basis.
-Short course yards meets, except for national championships, MAY be conducted on a basis other than timed finals (e.g., trials/finals basis).
-If trials/finals are offered, competitors are limited to three individual events per day.
-[USMS 102.10.1A and 102.6; USA-S 102.2]
+Short course yards meets, except for national championships, MAY be conducted on a basis other than timed finals (e.g., preliminary heats and finals).
+If a format other than timed finals is used, competitors are limited to three individual events per day.
+Independent attempts to establish official times ("time trials") are permitted only in USMS-sanctioned short course yards meets other than national championship meets [USMS 102.5 and 102.6; USA-S 102.2]